Esri/feedback-js-api-next/esm-samples/jsapi-node/README.md

 require("cross-fetch/polyfill");
 ```

-You will also want to disable to the [`IdentityManager`](https://developers.arcgis.com/javascript/latest/api-reference/esri-config.html#request) so it doesn't attempt to load DOM related JavaScript.
+You will also want to disable the [`IdentityManager`](https://developers.arcgis.com/javascript/latest/api-reference/esri-config.html#request) so it doesn't attempt to load DOM related JavaScript.

 ```js
 import esriConfig from "@arcgis/core/config.js";